planship/planship-svelte/README.md

 </PlanshipCustomerProvider>
 ```

-`PlanshipCustomerProvider` has to be configured via `config` parameter that has the following, mandatory properties:
+`PlanshipCustomerProvider` has to be configured via `config` parameter that has the following mandatory properties:

 - **`slug`** - your [Planship product slug](https://docs.planship.io/concepts/products/)
 - **`customerId`** - your [Planship customer id](https://docs.planship.io/concepts/customers/)